MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 The LyrionMediaServer alert uses regex to parse unstructured text logs at query time.
 We will be using the file `./grafana/provisioning/alerting/LyrionAlert.json`:

+> Sorry I didnt include the JSON for the alerting, it was too large.
+Please find it in the repo link.

 * * *